What Does it Take to Be a Metal and Plastic Heat Treating Equipment Setter, Operator, or Tender?

 Is There Going to be Demand for Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders?

-There were about 19,800 jobs for Metal and Plastic Heat Treating Equipment Setter, Operator, or Tender in 2016 (in the United States).
+In 2016, there was an estimated number of 19,800 jobs in the United States for Metal and Plastic Heat Treating Equipment Setter, Operator, or Tender.
 There is little to no growth in job opportunities for Metal and Plastic Heat Treating Equipment Setter, Operator, or Tender.
-The BLS estimates 1,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.

 The states with the most job growth for Heat Treating Equipment Operator are Utah, Arizona, and Georgia.
 Watch out if you plan on working in Rhode Island, Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Do Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders Make A Lot Of Money?
+Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders make between $25,580 and $55,340 a year.

 Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders who work in Washington, Oregon, or Vermont, make the highest salaries.

-Below is a list of the median annual salaries for Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders in different U.S. states.
+How much do Metal and Plastic Heat Treating Equipment Setters, Operators, and Tenders make in different U.S. states?

 State | Annual Mean Salary |